tytydraco/yessleep/out/The_thing_in_the_pipes_wont_just_leave_me_alone.md

 It didn't make much sense.

-*“*Very funny...*”* I muttered, chuckling.
+“Very funny...”
+I muttered, chuckling.
 The words simply reverberated around the empty men’s room.

 I twisted my neck side to side - nobody.

 I peeked under each stall, figuring I’d catch Tim squatting on a toilet, suppressing a wolfish giggle, but found no one.

 It was a strange prank, undeniably, but that wouldn’t exactly be out of the norm at *Happy Harlot Advertising.*